-What I've found is that the fraud happens when (this is just one example) a mechanic changes a part that they think is causing the problem but then find that that part did not fix the problem.
-This shop can either tell the customer about it and tell them that they don't have to pay for that part or they could just add it onto the bill and make something up about that part needing to be changed too.
+What I've found is that car repair fraud happens when (and this is just one example) the mechanic replaces a part that they think is causing the problem but then find that that part did not fix the problem.
+This shop is then left with two choices: Inform the customer and tell them that they don't have to pay for that part or add it onto the bill and make something up about that part needing to be changed too.

 If you cannot or don't want to do this then simply ask them to show you what they replaced after they are done with your car.
-If it is possible to watch them while they work, that is the best way to be sure that they do what they say they will.
+If it is possible to watch them while they work, that is the best way to avoid car repair scams of this nature.

 If you have been ripped off by a repair shop, one of the best things you can do is to tell your friends and family so they know to stay away from the place that ripped you off.
 This is the point of sharing your story with my readers.
 The more people who know about fraudulent auto repair facilities the more people can avoid getting ripped off by them.

-Please share your story with as much detail as possible.
+Please share your auto repair fraud stories with as much detail as possible.
 If you can snap a picture of the shop, that would be helpful as well.
-Then post your story to me Facebook page>>>
+Then post your story to our Facebook page.